[Diabetes Trends] Treating Diabetes Beyond A1C: Considerations for Cardiovascular Protection

 Review the safety and efficacy of recent trials for SGLT-2 inhibitors and GLP-1 RAs on cardiovascular outcomes in patients with diabetes

 Discuss the effects of diabetes agents with positive CV outcomes have on Cardiometabolic markers including lipids, blood pressure, weight, A1C, and hypoglycemia risk

 Assess the impact of CV outcomes data for the practical management of patients with type 2 diabetes

 Activity Launch Date - 12/20/18

 The Diabetes Trends webcast series was adapted from a series of live programs presented in the Fall of 2018 in collaboration with the Nurse Practitioner Healthcare Foundation (NPHF).
 The goal of Diabetes Trends was to foster collaboration, share best practices and provide a forum for peer-to-peer interaction among primary care physicians and advanced practice providers who are actively engaged in the clinical care of diabetes patients.

-This activity was originally presented as the fifth session in the Diabetes Trends series.
+This activity was originally presented as the fourth session in the Diabetes Trends series.
 Find other activities from this series on our website: